 The Iraq Crisis

-The Islamic State of Iraq and Syria – aka ISIS – has, in a strikingly short time, gained control of an immense area stretching from the eastern edge of the Syrian city of Aleppo, all the way to Fallujah in western Iraq.
-Their stated intention is the creation of a new Caliphate – and little seems to be standing in their way.
+The Islamic State of Iraq and Syria – aka ISIS – has, in a strikingly short time, siezed control of an immense area stretching from the eastern edge of the Syrian city of Aleppo, all the way to Fallujah in western Iraq.
+Their stated goal is to create a new Caliphate – and little seems to be standing in their way.